-The Energy and Sustainability Advisory Committee (ESAC) was established to share timely, relevant, and accurate local and state energy and sustainability information with constituency representatives and provide a forum for identifying opportunities to promote environmental sustainability.
-The committee consists of students, faculty members, classified professionals and administrators, representing various district stakeholder groups.
-The plan was developed using the district shared governance process and the committee regularly updated various student, faculty and facilities committees to describe the progress and gain feedback during the planning process.
+The Energy and Sustainability Advisory Committee (ESAC) was established to share timely, relevant, and accurate local and state energy and sustainability information with constituency representatives and provide a forum for identifying opportunities to promote an expansive approach to environmental sustainability that includes considerations of equity and social justice at its core.
+The committee comprises students, faculty members, classified professionals, and administrators representing various district stakeholder groups.
+The plan was developed by the ESAC using the district shared governance process.
+The committee regularly updated diverse student, faculty, and facilities committees to describe the progress and gain feedback during the planning process.

-The acknowledgements page of the Energy Master Plan lists the ESAC membership.
-The Committee's co-chairs are Joel Cadiz, Executive Director of Facilities and Operations and Robert Cormia, Instructor, Chemistry at Foothill College.
+The acknowledgments page of the Sustainability Action Plan lists the ESAC membership.
+The Committee's cochairs are Joel Cadiz, Executive Director of Facilities and Operations, and Robert Cormia, Instructor, Chemistry at Foothill College.